-It’s not autumn until the house is filled with scents of comfort foods featuring seasoning and spices.
 What better way to warm our families on a cool Autumn day than with the rich flavors from the garden.
 My fondest memories are filled with the seasonal table filled with flavorful Autumn recipes.
-In this post, I share Seasoning and Spices For Autumn Cooking that will warm your home and hearts.
+In this post, I share spices for Autumn Cooking and baking.
+You will love all the different herbs you can add to your home and garden.

 Favorite Autumn Spices